-Investing in music lessons for your child might seem overwhelming as you start researching the few dozen schools available in town all promising to be the best in your quest to finding the perfect music school.
+Investing in music lessons for your child might seem very overwhelming.
+As you start researching the few dozen schools available in town, they all promise to be the best in your quest to finding the perfect music school.
 You’re smart enough to know all the positives of enrolling your child in music.
-Neurologists, psychologists, and other experts argue that music is more than just entertaining, but it promotes brain activity enabling your child to be intellectually competitive among their peers.
-Others argue that simply engaging your child in a worthwhile activity overtime instills discipline and makes your child well-rounded.
-Knowing this, inspires you to start searching for a music school, but more importantly, how do you narrow your search and find the perfect fit?
+Experts argue that music is more than just entertaining.
+Music promotes brain activity enabling your child to be intellectually competitive.
+Others suggest that simply engaging your child in a worthwhile activity overtime instills discipline and makes your child well-rounded.
+Knowing this inspires you to start searching for a music school, but more importantly, how do you narrow your search in finding the right fit?

-There are many important factors that you should consider while selecting a music school and your best resources are literally staring you in the face.
-Your search should begin with asking for testimonies from friends, family, and your school music teacher.
+There are many important factors that you must consider while searching for the perfect music school and your best resources are literally staring you in the face.
+Begin your search with asking for testimonies from friends, family, and your school music teacher.
 As typical as this may sound, they can be an invaluable resource and provide an inside look behind all the bells and whistles you see in online advertisements.
 What company doesn’t talk themselves up?
-Most of the students that we acquired at the Franklin Music Academy (FMA) came from parent referrals.
-While chatting-it-up with folks on your go-to list, make sure you ask questions regarding music education methods, instructor credentials, and policies.
+Most of the students that we acquired at the Franklin Music Academy came from parent referrals.
+While chatting-it-up with folks on your go-to list, ask questions regarding music education methods, instructor credentials, and policies.
 If you’re new to town, don’t worry.
 Check out social sites like Nextdoor that give you instant reviews from your neighbors when you post an inquiry.

 Before you talk to a music instructor, be prepared with useful information about expectations and your child’s abilities and learning style.
-This will help the instructor customize lesson planning for the private lesson.
-Not every music school has the ability to customize music lessons, always ask.
+This helps the instructor customize lesson planning for the private lesson.
+Not every music school has the ability to customize music lessons.
+Always ask if they can.

-Depending on the music teacher you choose, there could be a sizable difference in your child’s work load.
-With attending a highly recognized music school expect rigorous take-home practice requirements, rehearsals, and performances.
-Some kids may need more/less practice time than others.
-Time management is a skill that will help your child juggle all their activities and will come in handy in adulthood, but your child will need your help in this department to ensure they develop musically.
+Depending on the music school you choose, there could be a sizable difference in your child’s work load.
+With attending a highly recognized music school expect rigorous take-home practice requirements, rehearsals, and performances to be demanding.
+Some kids may need more or less practice time than others.
+Time management is a skill that helps your child juggle all their activities and will come in handy in adulthood.
+Your child will need your support to ensure they develop musically and manage time wisely.
 Before adding music lessons to your weekly agenda, take a look at all of the obligations you and your child have.
 Does it make sense adding an activity that will require frequent practice?
 Before hitting the eject button, wait!
 Not all music schools are equal.
 While some schools are very competitive others focus on playing music for enjoyment.

-The article, Finding the Perfect Music School, doesn’t cover every related issue to finding a music school and should act only as an aid.
+The article, Finding the Perfect Music School, doesn’t cover every related issue to searching for a music school and should act only as an aid.
 Below, we have provided resourceful links to help clarify any additional questions you may have or you can Contact us.